-5. Mapping flexible employment versus permanent employment
+a.
+Mapping flexible employment versus permanent employment

-During the term of the CAO, the parties will investigate the volume of flexible employment within the sector's most important branches of cultivation.
+The parties are conducting an investigation into the volume of flexible employment within the sector's most important branches of cultivation.
 It has been observed that seasonal labour is a frequently occurring phenomenon in year-round cultivation.
 An inventory will be made of the costs and risks associated with employment practices and with services involving the partial/full outsourcing of employer responsibility.
 In doing so, the considerations that play a role in employers opting for direct employment and/or outsourcing will also be investigated.